Aursashsapkota7/Learning-git/readme.md

-git branch -> show the current and all branches in a repo git log -> shows the complete logs git reset -- soft HEAD~1 -> resets the repo to the previous commit
+git branch -> show the current and all branches in a repo git log -> shows the complete logs git reset -- soft HEAD~1 -> resets the repo to the previous commit git branch -> shows all the branch and which branch we are currently in git checkout branch_name -> switch us to a different branch
 ```